Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 23.28.11 UTC
+- WIB: Senin, 4 November 2024 00.21.58 UTC
-- WITA: Senin, 4 November 2024 00.28.11 UTC
+- WITA: Senin, 4 November 2024 01.21.58 UTC
-- WIT: Senin, 4 November 2024 01.28.11 UTC
+- WIT: Senin, 4 November 2024 02.21.58 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: motivational
+Kategori: funny